slidevjs/slidev/custom/directory-structure.md

   └── windi.config.ts   # extending windicss config
 ```

-All of them are optional, you can use
+All of them are optional.

 ## Components

 Conventions: `./components/*.{vue,js,ts,jsx,tsx}`

-Components in side this directory can be directly used in the slides Markdown with the same component name as the file name.
+Components inside this directory can be directly used in the slides Markdown with the same component name as the file name.

 For example: